 Let’s come to our main question again, is it okay to take regular pre-workout before a cardio session?

 The answer is yes!
-Only if you know aware of the ingredients.
+Only if you are aware of the ingredients.

 Problem with pre-workout before cardio

 Cardio leads to a rise in body temperature, heart rate and blood pressure.
 On the other hand, most of the pre-workouts contain stimulants that also increase the heart rate to pump more blood into the system.